zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 We also use this word when talking about the human body.
 If you’re going “to buff up,” you’re going to make yourself stronger.
 Y ou’re going to have bigger muscles.
 We might describe a man or a woman who has  big muscles as being “buff.”
 That’s an adjective.
 As a verb, “to buff up ” means to increase strength or size.
 Martin wants to buff up his security.

 He says, “I want to install motion detectors, flood  lights, and security cameras to the outside of the house.”
 These are three ways of increasing your security or how safe you are in a given place.
 One thing Martin  wants to install, or put in, is a “motion detector.”
-The word “detector” comes from t he verb “to detect” (detect).
+The word “detector” comes from the verb “to detect” (detect).
 “To detect” means to notice or identify.
 A “motion detector” is an object that can notice or detect when someone is moving in front of  it.
 A motion detector usually has a light attached to it so when you walk in fron t of it, the light automatically comes on.

 “Floodlights” (floodlights) are large lights that p roduce a lot of illumination, a lot of light over a large area.
 They’re very strong lights .
 “Security cameras” are cameras that record videos of a certain area.
 Some buildings, for example, have security cameras.
 Martin wants to get security came ras for his house.
 Jocelyn says, “I suppose that’s a good idea,” referring to the idea of buffing up their security.